• Skip to primary navigation

 Expert Tips and Variations

-• Add the chicken stock slowly - Avoid soggy bread cubes start by first making sure you have at least 18 ounces of bread.
-Then add the total 2 cups of stock called for in the recipe.
-After that, add ¼ cup of stock at a time until the stuffing reaches your desired texture.
+- Add the chicken stock slowly - Avoid soggy bread cubes start by first making sure you have at least 18 ounces of bread.
+After the initial 1 cup of broth, add only a ¼ cup of stock at a time until the stuffing reaches your desired texture.
 You want the bread cubes to be somewhat moist but not drowning in chicken stock.

 FAQ